github/docs/content/codespaces/codespaces-reference/using-the-github-codespaces-plugin-for-jetbrains.md

 {% data reusables.codespaces.codespaces-jetbrains-beta-note %}

 ## About the {% data variables.product.prodname_github_codespaces %} plugin

+The JetBrains client application is launched when you connect to a codespace from the JetBrains Gateway application.
+It allows you to use {% data variables.product.prodname_github_codespaces %} with you favorite JetBrains IDE.
+For more information, see "[Using {% data variables.product.prodname_github_codespaces %} in your JetBrains IDE](/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide)."

 The {% data variables.product.prodname_github_codespaces %} plugin is already installed in the JetBrains client when you connect to a codespace from the JetBrains Gateway.
 The plugin adds the {% data variables.product.prodname_github_codespaces %} tool window to the user interface.